Mouthwateringly tender pork ribs slathered in your favorite BBQ sauce, you won't be able to put these grilled country style ribs down!

 What Are Country Style Ribs

-Country Style Ribs are cut from the loin but can also contain some shoulder meat.
-These are boneless ribs in the sense that they don't contain a rib bone, however, they can still have a portion of the shoulder blade instead.
+Country Style Ribs are cut from the blade end of the loin but can also contain some shoulder meat (they are actually closer to being pork chops than regular pork ribs).
+These are boneless ribs in the sense that they don't contain actual rib bones, however, they can still have a portion of the shoulder blade instead.
 This is an incredibly meaty cut that also features a good bit of fat, making it ideal for slow smoking or grilling.
 As the ribs linger on the grill the fat will begin to melt and the meat will turn mouthwateringly tender.

 Here is the best thing about country style ribs: they are incredibly inexpensive cuts of meat.
 You can find these for just a couple dollars a pound.
-I paid $1.19, on sale!
 That makes everything taste better.

 Grilled Country Style Ribs